mgierada/sudoku/README.md

 # Sudoku solver and generator

 A Python package to create and solve sudoku puzzle.
 Both slover and generator utilize the backtracking and recursive algorithms.
+JavaScript is used to visualize generated board and solving procedure.

 <p align='center'>
 <img src=./example_sudoku.png>